jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 ###### 2. Helm release to deploy Kernel Image Puller.

-- Tipically this will be done by Cluster Admininstrator.
+- Typically this will be done by the Cluster Administrator.

 Create `values-kip.yaml` file with the following content: